jtiscione/e-paper-frame/stl/README-stl.md

 These are STL files for a picture frame case that fits the Waveshare Pico 5.65 inch 7-color ACeP e-Paper display.

-The back has 4 holes for mounting to the device with M2.5 screws.
-In addition it has 4 holes for attaching M3 screws to the front.
-The holes in the front are wide enough to accomodate M3 threaded inserts, which are needed for assembly along with the M3 and M2.5 screws.
+- `565_inch_picture_frame_front.stl` is the front part.
+It has 4 holes wide enough to accomodate M3 brass threaded inserts.

-The holes on the side are for accessing the three user-programmable buttons on the board.
+It also has three holes on the side for accessing the three user-programmable buttons that WaveShare included on the board.
+- `565_inch_picture_frame_back.stl` is the back part with 4 holes for attaching M3 screws to the front.
+It also has 4 holes for M2.5 screws which fit into the spacers that WaveShare supplies.

+So assembly requires four M3 screws, four M2.5 screws, and four M3 brass threaded inserts (inserted into the plastic with a soldering iron).